Bieber sets K record, fans 13 as Indians beat Reds 6-3 - WTMJ

 Bieber struck out the side in the seventh.
 He wrapped up his outing by fanning three more in the eighth around a solo home run by former teammate Tyler Naquin.

-After being routed on Friday night and then losing in the 10th inning Saturday when an error allowed the Reds to extend the game, Cleveland manager Terry Francona was happy to be able to give the ball to Bieber on Sunday.
+After being routed on Friday night and then losing in the 10th inning Saturday when an error with two outs in the ninth allowed the Reds to extend the game, Cleveland manager Terry Francona was happy to be able to give the ball to Bieber on Sunday.

 “That’s why you call guys aces.
 And he certainly has lived up to that,” Francona said.
 “He’s really accountable for what he needs to do.
 It’s nice, you got a tough night like you had last night, and you see him running out to the bullpen.
 That makes you feel a little better.”